vihervirveli/cibus-food-app-spring-boot/README.md

 ### November 8, 2025

-Worked on uniting the frontend with the backend
+Worked on uniting the frontend with the backend.

+Added Cors bean to RecipeController

 ### November 2nd, 2025